 President Points to Scientific Issues in State of the Union Speech

-January 24, 2007 -- In his State of the Union address to the nation, President Bush touched on numerous topics including education and competitiveness, health care, energy, and immigration.
+January 29, 2008 -- In his State of the Union address to the nation, President Bush touched on numerous topics including education and competitiveness, health care, and energy.
 The National Academies have conducted studies in these areas to provide scientific and technological advice to policymakers and the public.

 Education and Competitiveness:

-Effectiveness and Impact of Corporate Average Fuel Economy Standards says that changes to fuel economy standards could further reduce the nation’s dependence on foreign oil and provide more flexibility to carmakers.
+Effectiveness and Impact of Corporate Average Fuel Economy Standards examines changes to fuel economy standards that could further reduce the nation’s dependence on foreign oil and provide more flexibility to carmakers.